GRP construction V8 petrols. I believe she first raced in 1982 and can be seen in black livery at The Cowes Torquay Classic.

 Stripping away the old has started, cutting back to the original structure.
 New bulkheads, ribs and decks will be done.
 It all takes a lot of time and thought.

-With transom work carried out, we have fitted Speedmaster MK3's with 10" stand off boxes.
+With transom work carried out, I have fitted Speedmaster MK3's with 10" stand off boxes.
 Twin ram hydraulic K planes and Latham hydraulic steering.
 This is a first fix to check dimensions, all to be removed, painted and refitted.

 Side view of these massive drives which will handle 1000 hp each.